 What is the New Jersey Woodland Stewards Program?

-The New Jersey Woodland Stewards Program (NJ WSP) is an educational program of Rutgers Cooperative Extension, the New Jersey Forest Stewardship Program and the New Jersey Forestry Association.
+The New Jersey Woodland Stewards Program (NJ WSP) is an educational program of the New Jersey Forestry Association and the New Jersey Forest Service.
 It promotes sustainable stewardship of our natural resources, focusing on sound, scientifically-based forest and wildlife management practices.
 A small group of individuals is selected and trained annually on the latest forest and wildlife stewardship principles.
-Once this training is completed, it is expected that these participants will apply these principles to their own property and actively encourage, teach and motivate others to adopt these stewardship practices to their forest resources.
+Once this training is completed, it is expected that these participants will apply these principles to forestlands they may own, and through volunteerism, actively encourage, teach and motivate others to adopt these stewardship practices to their forest resources.

 What is the vision of the program?

-The NJ Forest Stewards Program provides outreach, education and leadership for the care and use of New Jersey’s forests to promote their ecological, social and economic benefits.
-New Jersey Forest Stewards is a growing collaboration of trained volunteers and partners advocating sustainable forest management.
+The NJ Woodland Stewards Program provides outreach, education and leadership for the care and use of New Jersey’s forests to promote their ecological, social and economic benefits.
+New Jersey Woodland Stewards is a growing collaboration of trained volunteers and partners advocating sustainable forest management.

 The mission of the NJ Woodland Stewards Program is to promote the sustainability of forest resources through a network of trained volunteers who are ardent about forest stewardship and charged with reaching out to New Jersey’s forest landowners, other stakeholders and the general public about the care and use of New Jersey’s forests for social, ecological and economic benefits.